TheCSharpAcademy/CodeReviews.Challenges.BreweryAPI/BreweryAPI.Furiax/ReadMe.md

 For this assessment the database is pre-filled by you, no front-end is needed, just the API.<br>
 Use REST architecture, use Entity Framework, no migrations are needed, use Ensure Deleted and Ensure Created.<br>
 <h3>How to use</h3>
-This API exists out of 3 parts(Beer,Sales,Quotes), each part has his uses for the diffrent users(Brewer,Wholesaler,Customer).<br>
+This API exists out of 3 parts(Beer,Sales,Quotes), each part has his uses for the diffrent users(Brewer,Wholesaler,Customer).<br><br>
 <ins>Beer:</ins><br>
 The POST/PUT/DELETE methods are only ment for the Brewer.
 With these methods he can add, update or delete beers from the database.<br>
 The diffrent GET methods can be used by all users.
-The normal GET method displays a list of all beers from the database while the GET/Beer{Id} only shows one specific beer and the GET/Beer/BeersByBrewer/{brewerId} only displays all beers from a specified brewer.<br>
+The normal GET method displays a list of all beers from the database while the GET/Beer{Id} only shows one specific beer and the GET/Beer/BeersByBrewer/{brewerId} only displays all beers from a specified brewer.<br><br>
 <ins>Sales:</ins><br>
 Here the wholesaler puts up his sales by adding, adjusting or removing them to the database with the POST/PUT or DELETE methods.<br>
 The GET method gives an overview of all products that are on sale at all the diffrent wholesalers.<br>
-It's also possible to see one specific sale by using the GET/Sales/{id} method<br>
+It's also possible to see one specific sale by using the GET/Sales/{id} method<br><br>
-<ins>Quotes</ins><br>
+<ins>Quotes:</ins><br>
 Quotes only has a single POST method that will be used by thecustomer<br>
 Customers can send a orderlist, containing one or more diffrent beers and there quantity's, to there desired wholesaler.<br>
 The POST method will then check if the selected wholesaler has the stock to fullfill this order.
 If so, a summuary with all products and total price is calculated and returned.
 Discounts are also applied when requirements are met.
 If the wholesaler doesn't have enough stock or if there is something wrong with the orderlist the customer gets a corresponding message back.<br>